 QUOTES: "We found the clue all right.
 Rillington found it; but I saw it afterwards, quite plainly."

 "Two holes in the end of the plank [where Lenton was fishing].
 It solves the whole case."

 "How on earth does it do that?"
 Gascall asked.

 "I haven't the least idea," Blagss admitted, "but Rillington said so, and I feel confident that he is right."

 "Your trust in that fellow is positively childish," Gascall exclaimed impatiently.
 "If he told you the moon was inhabited by giraffes I believe you would believe him.

 (courtesy of National Portrait Gallery)

 Nigel like many of his family was military man, served in two wars, and later became Justice of Peace for the magistrates' courts.
 He was Deputy Lieutenant of County of North Yorkshire and a member of the Royal Agricultural Society.
 For the Society he wrote several monographs on horticulture and forestry.
 In 1956 he authored Profitable Forestry (Faber & Faber, 1956).
-In addition to his two detective novels bibliographic research turned up and a volume of poetry Vale, and other poems (Ballantine & Co, 1918) apparently published privately while he was in Eton College.
+In addition to his two detective novels my bibliographic research turned up a volume of poetry Vale, and Other Poems (Ballantine & Co, 1918) apparently published privately while he was in Eton College.